Phoronid: Overview

 One species builds colonies by budding or by splitting into top and bottom sections, and all phoronids reproduce sexually from spring to autumn.
 The eggs of most species form free-swimming actinotroch larvae, which feed on plankton.
 An actinotroch settles to the seabed after about 20 days and then undergoes a radical change in 30 minutes: the larval tentacles are replaced by the adult lophophore; the anus moves from the bottom to just outside the lophophore; and this changes the gut from upright to a U-bend, with the stomach at the bottom of the body.
 One species forms a "slug-like" larva, and the larvae of a few species are not known.
 Phoronids live for about one year.

 Some species live separately, in vertical tubes embedded in soft sediment, while others form tangled masses buried in or encrusting rocks and shells.
 Species able to bore into materials like limestone and dead corals do so by chemical secretions.
-In some habitats populations of phoronids reach tens of thousand of individuals per square meter.
+In some habitats populations of phoronids reach tens of thousands of individuals per square meter.
 The actinotroch larvae are familiar among plankton, and sometimes account for a significant proportion of the zooplankton biomass.
 Predators include fish, gastropods (snails), and nematodes (tiny roundworms).
 One phoronid species is unpalatable to many epibenthic predators.
 Various parasites infest phoronids' body cavities, digestive tract and tentacles.
 It is unknown whether phoronids have any significance for humans.
 The International Union for Conservation of Nature (IUCN) has not listed any phoronid species as endangered.

 As of 2010 there are no indisputable body fossils of phoronids.
 There is good evidence that phoronids created trace fossils found in the Silurian, Devonian, Permian, Jurassic and Cretaceous periods, and possibly in the Ordovician and Triassic.
 Phoronids, brachiopods and bryozoans (ectoprocts) have collectively been called lophophorates, because all use lophophores to feed.
 From about the 1940s to the 1990s, family trees based on embryological and morphological features placed lophophorates among or as a sister group to the deuterostomes, a super-phylum which includes chordates and echinoderms.
 While a minority adhere to this view, most researchers now regard phoronids as members of the protostome super-phylum Lophotrochozoa.
 Although analysts using molecular phylogeny are confident that members of Lophotrochozoa are more closely related to each other than of non-members, the relationships between members are mostly unclear.
 Some analyses regard phoronids and brachiopods as sister-groups, while others place phoronids as a sub-group within brachiopoda.